RoccoRakete/hyprland-dots/README.md

 ---

 # ⏰ **Updates**
+ * Now works with ags > 1.5.0!
+If you want to use it with ags < 1.5.0 please use: "ags_old_working_1.4.x"
  * Added the ability to set GTK-Themes/Icons directly from the ags config.
  * Pywal-Themes can also be set from the ags config.
  * Needs Ags v1.4.0 to work correctly now...